 (Article Continues Below...)

 Over a decade ago, the late acclaimed physicist Stephen Hawking went on record stating that in all likelihood human contact with aliens would be similar to the early historical encounters in European colonization with native peoples in the Americas, Africa and Asia.
-The aliens would greatly outclass humanity technologically, they would strip the planet of the resources they desire, and subjugate humans if not eliminate them entirely – while extracting any assets meeting their fancy,
+The aliens would greatly outclass humanity technologically, subjugating humans – if not eliminate them entirely – while extracting any assets meeting their fancy,

 More often than not in the history of the human race, when two foreign cultures meet for the first time, one side of the equation suffers immeasurably.
-The Independence Day scenario incorporates this pattern to the intergalactic stage, and considers it the likely outcome from contact.
+The Independence Day Theory incorporates this pattern to the intergalactic stage, and considers it the likely outcome from contact.

 While dissenting opinions of such people as Carl Sagan believe advanced morality may be strongly correlated with advanced civilizations; the Independence Day Theory draws from the experiences and behavioral patterns of the people of Earth.

 Sources: Wikipedia, TedTalks: Space Trek, Space Studies Institute, NASA, Frank Drake Ph.D, Enrico Fermi Ph.D, Stephen Hawking Ph.D, John E. Mack MD PhD, 20th Century Fox, Paramount Pictures, Pinit Gallery, Saturday Morning Breakfast Cereal, Dr. Molecule, Mirror, pichost.me.